top of page

 Current and Upcoming Courses

-Students read selections from literary works composed during the reign of the emperor Nero, focusing in this instance on the works of the philosopher, poet, and statesman Seneca.
+Students read selections from literary works composed during the final years of the Republic, focusing in this instance on Sallust's Bellum Catilinae, while students at the higher level will also read the Catilinarian orations of Cicero delivered during his consulship at the height of the consipracy.
 We pay close attention to the language and syntax, as well as the socio-historical context of these works.
 This course includes a writing component at the 300-level.

 CLST 362: Roman Law (Writing Intensive)